Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Results

-For more insights, we compare the phonon scattering rates of each branch at different strains in Fig.\ref{FIG3}(d).
-It is showed that the phonon scattering rates of all the heat-carrying acoustic branches under the strain are substantially larger than those without the strain, especially for the low-lying TA modes below 6 THz.
-The phonon scattering strength depends on the phase space and anharmonicity, both of which can be altered by strain.
+The phonon scattering rates depend on the phase space and the scattering matrix elements, both of which can be altered by the applied strain.
 To find out which one dominates the increase in phonon scattering rates, we detect these two quantities separately.
-Fig.\ref{FIG3}(e) shows the mode-resolved Gr$\ddot{\rm u}$neisen parameter, which can be used to measure the phonon anharmonicity \cite{jin2022bonding,zhou2022anomalous,jin2022comprehensive}.
-It can be seen that the magnitudes of Gr$\ddot{\rm u}$neisen parameter under the strain are obviously larger than those without the strain, implying the stronger phonon anharmonicity in the former.
+Fig.~\ref{FIG6}(D) shows the mode-resolved scattering matrix elements, which can be used to measure the phonon anharmonicity \cite{jin2022bonding,zhou2022anomalous,jin2022comprehensive}.
+It can be seen that the mode-level scattering matrix elements, although somewhat different, are comparable in magnitude before and after applying the strain.
 The phonon phase space characterizes the number of all available phonon scattering channels for simultaneously satisfying the energy and momentum conservation.
-As seen in Fig.\ref{FIG3}(f), the weighted phase space of all phonons is significantly increased when the strain is applied, demonstrating that strain-induced TPT substantially increases the available phonon scattering processes.
-These results reveal that both the stronger phonon anharmonicity and enlarged phase space are responsible for the increased phonon scattering rates.
+As seen in Fig.~\ref{FIG2}(F), the overall phase space of all phonons is significantly increased when 10$\%$ strain is applied.
+Thus, the increase of phase space induced by TPT is a leading driver of enhancing the phonon scattering.
+To quantify effects of these two quantities on $\kappa_L$, we calculate the thermal conductivity using the mixed IFCs.
+By combining the harmonic IFCs at $\epsilon$ = 10$\%$ and anharmonic IFCs at $\epsilon$ = 0$\%$, we obtain $\kappa_L$ = 7 and 7 W/mK along the $a$ and $c$ axes at 300 K, which is lower than the actual value of $\kappa_L$ = 19 and 18 W/mK using all the IFCs at $\epsilon$ = 10$\%$, as given in Fig.~\ref{FIG6}(E, F).
+This implies that the lattice anharmonicity is actually weakened after imposing the strain, and if it remains constant the effect of phonon TPT on $\kappa_L$ would be even stronger.